James Madison Dukes football

 The James Madison Dukes football program represents James Madison University in the sport of American football.
 The Dukes compete in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Sun Belt Conference (SBC), beginning play within the conference for the 2022 season.
 The university first fielded a football team in 1972, and the Dukes play at the on-campus Bridgeforth Stadium in Harrisonburg, Virginia.
-The Dukes are currently coached by Curt Cignetti.
+The Dukes are currently coached by Bob Chesney.

 The JMU football team has been the centerpiece of JMU sports since the early 1990s.
 Under former head coach Mickey Matthews the Dukes continued their rise in national prominence, winning the 2004 FCS National Championship.
-The Dukes won their second National Championship in 2016 and finished as national runners-up in 2017 and 2019.
+The Dukes won their second national championship in 2016 and finished as national runners-up in 2017 and 2019.

-Notable Dukes include Charles Haley, one of two players to win five Super Bowl rings and is also an inductee of the College Football Hall of Fame and Pro Football Hall of Fame; Scott Norwood, of the Buffalo Bills; Gary Clark, an All-Pro wide receiver for the Washington Commanders; and Arthur Moats, a linebacker for the Buffalo Bills and Pittsburgh Steelers who is known for delivering the sack that led to the end of the record streak of consecutive starts made by Brett Favre in the National Football League (NFL).
+Notable Dukes include Charles Haley, one of two players to win five Super Bowl rings and is also an inductee of the College Football Hall of Fame and Pro Football Hall of Fame; Scott Norwood, of the Buffalo Bills; Gary Clark, an All-Pro wide receiver for the Washington Commanders; Arthur Moats, a linebacker for the Buffalo Bills and Pittsburgh Steelers who is known for delivering the sack that led to the end of the record streak of consecutive starts made by Brett Favre in the National Football League (NFL); and Aaron Stinnie, an offensive guard for the New York Giants who won a Super Bowl with the 2021 Tampa Bay Buccaneers.

 History

-Early History (1972–1998)
+Early history (1972–1998)

 Just five years after (then) Madison College had become a coeducational institution, the Dukes fielded their first football team.
 Football was the brainchild of Dr. Ronald Carrier, Madison's president at the time, who was attempting to change the psychology of the campus away from an all-women's teachers college.
-The first game took place on October 7, 1972 against Shepherd College's junior varsity team at Harrisonburg High School.
+The first game took place on October 7, 1972, against Shepherd College's junior varsity team at Harrisonburg High School.
 The team consisted of a few dozen walk-ons and was coached by 30-year-old Challace McMillin.

 In 1975, the Dukes had their first undefeated season and won the Virginia College Athletic Association title.
 Two players, Madison Hall of Fame quarterback Les Branich and offensive guard Jeff Adams, played in both the Dukes' only winless season in 1972 and its only undefeated season in 1975.

 For the 1980 season, Madison made the jump from NCAA Division III to NCAA Division I-AA where they played as an Independent through 1992.
-After twelve seasons the Dukes would join the Yankee Conference, which would become the Atlantic 10 Conference in 1997, then finally CAA Football, the technically separate football league operated by the all-sports Colonial Athletic Association, in 2007.
+After twelve seasons the Dukes would join the Yankee Conference, which would become the Atlantic 10 Conference in 1997, then finally CAA Football, the legally separate football league operated by the all-sports Colonial Athletic Association (since renamed the Coastal Athletic Association), in 2007.